cmdalbem/portfolio/src/pages/ciclomapa/index.md

 # Results

-Since its launch we can say that CicloMapa has grown to become the main platform for bike maps in Brazil, even without any money spent in advertising it.
+Since its launch, CicloMapa has become Brazil's leading platform for bike maps, even without any money spent on advertising it.

-We're glad with the organic coverage from different media channels, mainly with [Mobilize](https://www.mobilize.org.br/noticias/11986/um-mapa-com-quase-todas-as-ciclovias-do-brasil.html) and [ArchDaily](https://www.archdaily.com.br/br/933497/ciclomapa-um-mapa-colaborativo-da-infraestrutura-cicloviaria-das-cidades-brasileiras) which are big portals specialized on mobility.
-One of ITDP's webinar that presented CicloMapa also got highlighted on [Hacker News's](https://news.ycombinator.com/item?id=30791874) front page, the legendary tech news portal by Y Combinator.
+We're glad with the organic coverage from different media channels, mainly with [Mobilize](https://www.mobilize.org.br/noticias/11986/um-mapa-com-quase-todas-as-ciclovias-do-brasil.html) and [ArchDaily](https://www.archdaily.com.br/br/933497/ciclomapa-um-mapa-colaborativo-da-infraestrutura-cicloviaria-das-cidades-brasileiras), big portals specialized on mobility.
+One of ITDP's webinars that presented CicloMapa also got highlighted on [Hacker News's](https://news.ycombinator.com/item?id=30791874) front page, the legendary tech news portal by Y Combinator.

 <jumbo>
     <img src="./coverage.jpg"/>